naamagal/ai_final_proj_tama48/README.md

 Our goal is to develop an AI based solution that will allow to add population to inhabit a specific neighborhood (TLV), while satisfying the social, environmental, and economic constraints, and maximizing the benefits from existing public buildings.

+Final Report to this algorithm can be found [here](/Final_Report%20_Tama48.pdf).

 ![Alt text](/figures/gui.png?raw=true "GUI")

 ## The project's main sections:

 ### 1. Data Preparation:

-how to extract a CAD file, process it into meaningful data and labels.
+How to extract a CAD file, process it into meaningful data and labels.

 ### 2. Data Structure & Defining ‘Solution’:

-how to represent the data to the algorithm in a meaningful and non-biased way.
+How to represent the data to the algorithm in a meaningful and non-biased way.

 ### 3. AI Algorithms
 According to known parameters in the field of architecture and urban planning and given the number of people we would like to add to the neighbourhood we developed an